0xacedia/wheyfus-anonymous-contracts/README.md

 There is also another function:

-**onExercise(PuttyV2.Order memory order, address exerciser, uint256[] memory)**

-This is called by putty when the call option for the wheyfus are being exercised.
-When this happens, we mint N amount of wheyfus to the exerciser's wallet.
-The amount of wheyfus to mint is determined by the tokenId of the first asset in ERC721Assets.
-The amount to mint is type(uint256).max - tokenId.

-Related to this is the overriden function safeTransferFrom.
+**safeTransferFrom overrides**

 In this function we make 2 modifications.
 The first modification is to skip transferring if mintingOption is set to 2.
 When minting an option putty will try to transfer wheyfus from the Wheyfu.sol contract into putty.
 We skip this transfer to save gas.
-Instead we do a mint to the exerciser's wallet at the point of exercise via the onExercise method.
+Instead we do a mint to the exerciser's wallet at the point of exercise via another branch in the safeTransferFrom function.

 The second modification is to skip transferring if the tokenId is greater than the MAX_SUPPLY, from == putty and msg.sender == putty.
 This because on exercise putty will try to transfer the very large tokenId to the exerciser.
 Of course, this token doesn't actually exist.
-So we skip transferring it (N amount of wheyfus) will be minted via onExercise instead.
+So we skip transferring it and N amount of wheyfus will be minted to the `to` address instead.

 These modifications are a bit strange, but they save quite a lot of gas.
 Instead of the regular flow of
 ```